tonethar/IGME-330-Spring-2023/notes/bundling-transpiling.md

 <hr>

-## IV. <a id="section4">Transpiling an ES6 project down to ES5 with Webpack
+## IV. <a id="section4">Bundling an ES6 project with webpack

 - Go ahead and grab the [greeter-modules.zip](_files/greeter-modules.zip) code - this is the ES6 module version of the Greeter demo
   - You can clean up the code if you want to - get rid of the console logs, unnecessary variables/imports/exports, etc
 - Test it in a browser to be sure that it works (it has to run off of a Web Server or VSCode's *Live Server* because of the ES6 Modules)
-- We are going to transpile all of that ES6 code to ES5 so that it will run on all recent browsers, even ones that don't know about ES6
+- We are going to "bundle" all of that ES6 module code into ONE JS file - so that that an older browser that doesn't know what ES6 modules are can still run the JS
 - **Important:** make sure there are not any spaces anywhere in the path (folder names) to your files - that ticks off webpack sometimes

 <hr>